gvnadir/react-crash-course/README.md

 - HTTP requests
 - Routing

-For starting the frontend you need to run the following commands:
+For starting the frontend you need to run the following commands inside the _frontend_ folder:

 ```
 npm install